Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Unsupervised Learning Algorithms/K-Means Clustering/README.md

 # K-Means Clustering from Scratch (No Classes, No ML Libraries)

-This notebook demonstrates how to implement the **K-Means Clustering algorithm** from scratch using only **NumPy**, no machine learning libraries, and no object-oriented programming.
+This notebook demonstrates how to implement the **K-Means Clustering algorithm** from scratch using only **NumPy**, without relying on machine learning libraries or object-oriented programming.
 It’s written to help beginners clearly understand each step of the algorithm.

 ---